 Best Budget Option: Coleman Hooligan 2-Person Backpacking Tent

 Coleman gear strikes a balance between durability and affordability.
 Their products are rarely the best on the market, but they offer good value for the money.
 The Hooligan 2-Person Backpacking Tent is no exception.
 The compact dome sleeps two comfortably with room for two camp pads, and the exterior holds up to wind and rain equally well.
 When the weather allows, the rain fly can be removed to reveal an all-mesh interior for better ventilation and stargazing.
 A small front vestibule provides extra dry storage for gear or a two-wheeler.
-While bulkier than most on this list, it still weighs less than nine pounds making it an ideal choice for motorcycle and bicycle campers.
+While bulkier than most on this list, it still weighs less than 9 pounds, making it an ideal choice for

 Ready for more adventure?
 Here’s everything you need to plan a road trip.